joanteruel/joanteruel/index.md

 ![][9]

+London Head of the River Race 2014.

 ![][10]

+Taking Sachertorte in Salzburg, 2013.

 ![][11]

-Exercising in Berlin.
-July, 2013.
+Stasi Museum in Berlin.
+December, 2012.

 ![][12]

-Marrying Robin Cantrell.
-January, 2012.
+Bubbles in Vancouver, 2011.

 ![][13]

-Nude self-portrait in tiny chair, 2010.
+Yosemite, 2011.

 ![][14]

-Presenting my self-management system, “Standards”, in 2009.
-Photo by Ronen Verbit.
-Video.
+Jumping in the Death Valley, 2011.

 ![][15]

+Relaxing moment in Grand Canyon, 2011.

 ![][16]

-Working at Vimeo in 2007.
-Photo by
+Mountain Bike in Serralada de la Marina, February 2010.

 ![][17]

+Lost in Times Square, NY 2009.

 ![][18]

-Talking on the phone in 2005.
+Celebrating the first anniversary with [Jaume Teruel][4].

    [1]: /joanteruel/images/me.jpg